Drive sales on autopilot with ecommerce-focused featuresSee Features

 #1 Forgetting about the preheader text

-Oftentimes marketers focus heavily on the subject line of an email – it is an essential element of your click through rate, so this focus is warranted.
+Oftentimes marketers focus heavily on the subject lines of an email – it is an essential element of your click through rate, so this focus is warranted.

-However, what many marketers forget is that most email clients show a preview of the email next to the subject line, the preheader.
+However, what many marketers forget is that most email clients show a preview of the email next to the subject lines, the preheader.

 #2 Including too many call-to-actions

 Including multiple call-to-actions (CTAs) is ok.
 Tthe issue arises when there are so many CTAs that the user doesn’t know what to do.

 Another potential issue is that the user never makes it past the first CTA and therefore misses out on taking the action that was actually appropriate for them.